Helene Kottanner: Early life

-Helene née Wolfram was born in the 1400s into a minor noble family of German ancestry from the region of Sopron County.
+Helene née Wolfram was born in c.
+1400 into a minor noble family of German ancestry from the region of Sopron County.
 Her father was Peter Wolfram, who was still alive in 1435.
 Her unidentified mother lived in Sopron and was last mentioned as a living person by contemporary records in 1442.
 Helene understood, but did not speak Hungarian.

 Kottanner married twice and bore three children.
 Her first husband was Peter Székeles (or Gelusch), a notable patrician in Sopron.
 He was already a member of the local magistrate in 1402.
 He served as mayor of the town from 1408 until at least 1421.
 He died in 1430 or 1431.
 They had a son, William, who lived in Austria and was involved in a lawsuit over a meadow in Sopron in 1435.
 Because of his illness, he did not present before the court personally, but represented by his stepfather and maternal grandfather.
 William was still alive in 1437.

 After Székeles' death, Helene married Johann Kottanner, a burgher from Vienna, in 1432.
 During that time, Johann was chamberlain of the St. Stephen's Cathedral in Vienna.
 According to historian Karl Uhlirz, he has reached the age of majority only in 1426, thus Helene was approximately six years older than her second husband.
 Their marriage produced more children, including a daughter Catherine.
 By 1436, both Kottanner and her second husband were servants of Albert II of Germany, the then Duke of Austria, and his wife Elizabeth.
 Kottanner's role in this royal Habsburg household was nanny to princesses Anne and Elizabeth, the children of Albert and Elizabeth.
 Note that, according to the contemporary German custom of calling a wife or sometimes daughter, the alternative names ending in "-in" amount to adding a feminine suffix to her husband's name.